Acute myeloid leukemia: Epidemiology

-AML accounts for about 90% of all acute leukemias in adults, but is rare in children.
+Based on these estimates, AML is about 78% of the total cases.

 The rate of therapy-related AML (AML caused by previous chemotherapy) is expected to rise with an increase in the use of chemotherapy, an ageing population and more patients surviving their initial chemotherapy treatment; therapy-related disease accounts for just under 10% of all cases of AML.
 AML is slightly more common in men, with a male-to-female ratio of 1.3:1 to 1.4:1.
-Incidence is also seen to differ by ethnicity, with caucasians having higher recorded incidences and the lowest recorded incidences being in Pacific Islanders and native Alaksans.
+Incidence is also seen to differ by ethnicity, with caucasians having higher recorded incidences and the lowest recorded incidences being in Pacific Islanders and native Alaskans.

 In the UK, AML accounts for 31% of all leukemia cases, and around 3,100 people were diagnosed with the disease each year in 2016–2018.